 You can get the kit that offers you two traks where you can keep your work still using the different clamps.
 I chose the 3″ bench clamp and the 6″ bench clamp for versatility.

 JC builds the base from simple lumber from a home improvement store while also using our scrap.
 Also, the top is made using MDF.
 My original goal is to find a solid core wood door to use for the top, but none available.

 His job is so much easier by using our Kreg Jig Pocket Screw System.
 I have raved about that tool being one of my favorite before and I seriously don’t know what we would do without it.
 I gifted it to myself a year ago and it was one of the best purchases I have ever made for my workshop.

 Once the workbench is assembled, JC adds casters and we are good to go.

 Now I am one happy junker mama that has a sensible workshop, a DIY workbench, and a heavenly stash.
 Woot!

 My pneumatics, hand tools, and shop vacuum are all easily accessible.
 And, our Kreg Clamp Trak system will make my life easier.
 The best part is that is that the whole thing is mobile and I can work outside in the sun.

 Huge thank you to my husband, JC, my parents for the gift, and my Lord for blessing me so.

 I know I’m not the only one who would be giddy to have one of these.
 Pin and share so others can build a DIY workbench too! ♥

-Next, we will need to hang the shop lights and heater I have also had for a couple of years. tsk.
-Seriously though, we are so busy and are blessed that we can take a minute to make life a little bit easier for us all.
+What a blessing that we can take a minute to make life a little bit easier for us all.